davidstone/bounded-integer/bounded-readme.md

 4. Allow implicit conversions to larger types.
 5. Have no space or time overhead, assuming basic compiler optimizations like inlining, so that `bounded::integer` can be used on very large data sets or systems with hard real-time requirements.

+## Safety

+`bounded::integer` does not protect against divide-by-zero.
+This is a fundamentally different problem than having correct bounds.
+Such an operation is still undefined behavior.

+Constructing a `bounded::integer` will never invoke undefined behavior, unless the user explicitly passes `bounded::unchecked` to the constructor.
+There are additional functions, `bounded::check_in_range<TargetType>(value)` and `bounded::check_in_range(value, minimum, maximum)` that throw an exception if the value is not in range, otherwise they return a value of a type with new bounds based on the boundary checks.
+For instance, `bounded::check_in_range<bounded::integer<0, 10>>(bounded::integer<-5, 5>(0_bi))` will evaluate to `bounded::integer<0, 5>(0_bi)`.
+There is a similar set of functions, `bounded::assume_in_range`, that reduce the range of the value but have undefined behavior if the value is out of range.
+Finally, the `bounded::clamp` set of functions sets too-small values to the minimum legal value and sets too-large values to the maximum legal value.

+Assignment to a `bounded::integer` requires that there exists at least one value of overlap in the source and the target types, and has undefined behavior for assigning out-of-range values.
+This is unfortunate, but is seems like the only effective choice to make things like incrementing have maximal performance.

 # Building and running tests

 Once built (see [the readme](readme.md)), there are a few tests that can be run with `./build/bounded_test`.
 The majority of the tests are compile-time tests that execute while compiling the library.